Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Reverse Prevention Sampling

 \begin{enumerate} \item \textbf{Parameter Estimation. } Compute a lower-bound for the maximum expected prevention among all possible size-$k$ seed sets for $A_L$ and then use the lower-bound to derive a parameter $\theta$. \item \textbf{Node Selection. } Sample $\theta$ random RRC sets from $\mathcal{G}$ to form a set $\mathcal{R}$ and then compute a size-$k$ seed set $S_k^{*}$ that covers a large number of RRC sets in $\mathcal{R}$.
 Return $S_k^{*}$ as the final result. \end{enumerate}

-We briefly remark on the difficulty of deriving $\theta$ as it must be larger than a particular threshold necessary for ensuring the correctness of \emph{RPS}, but the threshold depends on the optimal prevention, which is an unknown quantity.
-In our parameter estimation step we derive a $\theta$ value for \emph{RPS} that is above the threshold but also allows for practical efficiency.

-In the rest of this section we first identify the conditions necessary for the node selection phase of \emph{RPS} to return a good solution and then describe the the parameter estimation phase in detail.
-Table \ref{tbl:notation} provides a quick reference to the frequently used notation.
-Finally, due to space constraints, we omit some proofs and only include those that help build the intuition behind our approach or aid the exposition.
+In the rest of this section, we first tackle the challenging task of correctly generating RRC sets in the Node Selection step under the MCIC model.
+Next, we identify the conditions necessary for the Node Selection of \emph{RPS} to return a solution of good quality and then describe how these conditions are achieved in the Parameter Estimation phase.
+Table \ref{tbl:notation} provides a reference to some of the frequently used notation.
+All proofs are in Appendix~A.